phylum-dev/phylum-ci/README.md

 Suggestions and help are welcome.
 Feel free to open an issue or otherwise contribute.
 More information is available on the [contributing documentation](CONTRIBUTING.md) page.

+## Security Disclosures

+Found a security issue in this repository?
+See the [security policy](docs/security.md) for details on coordinated disclosure.

 ## Change log

 All notable changes to this project are documented in the [CHANGELOG](CHANGELOG.md).